Show All Answers

 “Georgetown University promotes respect for all religions.
 Any student who is unable to attend classes or to participate in any examination, presentation, or assignment on a given day because of the observance of a major religious holiday (see below) or related travel shall be excused and provided with the opportunity to make up, without unreasonable burden, any work that has been missed for this reason and shall not in any other way be penalized for the absence or rescheduled work.
 Students will remain responsible for all assigned work.
 Students should notify professors in writing at the beginning of the semester of religious observances that conflict with their classes. … The Provost and the Main Campus Executive Faculty encourage faculty to accommodate students whose bona fide religious observances in other ways impede normal participation in a course. ”

-A list of Religious Holy Days likely to affect students can be found here.
+A list of Religious Holy Days likely to affect students can be found on this Campus Ministries page.

 Where can I learn more about the history of Georgetown?